Utah lawsuit seeks state control over vast areas of federal land

 The election-year lawsuit amplifies a longstanding grievance among Western Republicans that's also been aired by officials in neighboring states such as Nevada, Idaho and Wyoming.

-It comes a decade after Utah's Republican Legislature said it planned to pursue a lawsuit against federal control and pay millions to an outside legal team.
+State leaders ultimately scaled down the original vision for a near-total federal land grab, opting to fight for just half of the federal land in the state.
+They say the parcels are being held by the Bureau of Land Management without designating a purpose.

+“Utah’s in the best position to understand and respond to the unique needs of our environment and communities,” said Republican Gov. Spencer Cox.
+“We’re not trying to privatize this land.
+We’re actually trying to manage it in a way that will better help the environment.”

-Reyes did not have an exact figure on expected costs of legal expenses but said those would be significantly less than previously projected because the scope of the legal challenge has been scaled down, and because they’re trying to go directly to the U.S. Supreme Court.
+Reyes declined to reveal the expected legal expenses but said those would be less than previously projected because the scope of the challenge was pared down, and because they’re trying to go directly to the U.S. Supreme Court.

-Representatives of the Bureau of Land Management did not immediately respond to email and telephone messages seeking comment.
+Bureau of Land Management spokesperson Brian Hires said the agency would not comment on pending litigation.

 Federal lawsuits generally start in district courts before working their way up to the U.S. Supreme Court on appeals.
 However, the Constitution allows some cases to begin at the high court when states are involved.
 The Supreme Court can refuse such requests.